-I visited Islamia, my old college in Peshawar, after several decades, a few years ago.
+A few years ago, I visited Islamia, my old college in Peshawar, after several decades.
 Visiting one’s old school or college always brings back happy memories.
 And this visit did, too.

-Among others, I met Mian Jameel, my friend, and roommate in Hardinge Hostel, Room №52.
-He had introduced me to the weekly Lail-o-Nihar, a leftist magazine, and Naqoosh, a literary magazine, and I used to tell him the stories that I had read in different books.
+Among others, I met Mian Jameel, who was my roommate in Hardinge Hostel, Room №52.
+He was a student of humanities while I was a science student.
+He had introduced me to the weekly Lail-o-Nihar, a leftist magazine, and Naqoosh, a literary magazine.

 But the visit also erased some of the beautiful images preserved in my mind.